 Office Procedures and COVID-19 - As with most businesses, we want to be mindful of the potential effect of COVID-19 on you and our staff.
-We will continue our protocol of requesting you to drop off your tax information by putting your documents in an envelope (we will provide one if you do not have one) and then place the envelope in a box in the office lobby.
+We will continue our protocol of requesting you to drop of your tax information by putting your documents in an envelope (we will provide one if you do not have one) and then place the envelope in a box in the office lobby.
 Please be sure someone at the front desk sees you so we can promptly retrieve the envelope from the box and begin the check-in process.
 If you prefer not to come into the office, please call us and we will meet you in the parking lot.
 If you want to electronically send your documents to us, please contact your preparer to securely send them.
 If sending digital documents, please scan in black and white (not color or grey scale) since the file sizes are much smaller.
 Also, we prefer not to have cell phone pictures of documents.

-We look forward to once again serving you this year as we face another challenging tax season!
+We look forward to a challenging tax season serving you this year!

+Sincerely yours,

-Sincerely yours, MARTIN SMITH & COMPANY CPAs, PA
+MARTIN SMITH & COMPANY CPAs, PA